 Today, we’re covering a common question asked by international travelers: “What’s the difference between a travel adapter and voltage converter?”

 I remember the first time I went overseas, I wrestled with this question.
-To me, they seemed to be the same thing, but when I looked online, the prices varied dramatically between a travel adapter and voltage converter.
+To me, they seemed to be the same thing.
+Though when I looked online, the prices varied dramatically between a travel adapter and voltage converter.
 So, today we’re going to break it down.

 - Liansing All-in-One Travel Adapter